Indochina Link Vietnam

 The tax authority issues a tax finalization certificate (Xác nhận hoàn thành nghĩa vụ thuế) only after all obligations are settled — including any penalties and interest from audit findings.

-Typical duration: 60–90 days, but complex cases extend to 120+ days.
+Typical duration: 3-6 months, though clean cases can clear in 60-90 days.
+Complex cases extend to 120+ days.
 Common delays: transfer pricing adjustments triggering additional CIT, unresolved VAT refund claims, and missing documentation for prior-year deductions.

 Phase 6: Customs Clearance (EPE Companies)